 - Licensing processes for graduates of Canadian or other non-U.S. universities that may have U.S. accreditation

 - U.S. degree programs for people who want to go back to school or change careers

 These are important subjects but are not included in the goals of the Professional Licensing Guides.

 What States are included in the Guides?

-Currently the guides have information for 10 careers in Illinois, California and New York.
+Currently the guides have information for 10 careers in Illinois, California, New York, and Michigan.
 We will continue to add more states in the future.
-If you need information for a different state, please visit our list of State Resources which provides links to the official state websites for professional regulation.

 Why were the guides created?

 Upwardly Global created the Professional Licensing Guides in 2009 in partnership with the State of Illinois to help address an information barrier to licensing.
 Each state has different regulations for professional licensing, and the presentation, quality and accessibility of this information can vary widely.
 The guides allow for an ordered approach to each profession and state, with information and advice that speaks directly to the unique needs of foreign-trained professionals, and more clearly maps out the pathways to licensing or to interim and alternative careers.